-Marsh Ireland Brokers Limited, trading as Marsh Ireland, Bowring Marsh, and Guy Carpenter & Company (Marsh Ireland), a wholly owned subsidiary of Marsh & McLennan Companies, Inc. (MMC), strives to protect the privacy and the confidentiality of Personal Data that the company processes in connection with the services it provides to clients and individuals’ use of the Marsh Ireland websites.
-Marsh Ireland’s services consist primarily of risk consulting and insurance broking, which enable the consideration of, access to, administration of, and making of claims
+Marsh Ireland Brokers Limited, trading as Marsh Ireland, Bowring Marsh, and Guy Carpenter & Company (Marsh Ireland), a business of Marsh & McLennan Companies, Inc. (MMC), strives to protect the privacy and the confidentiality of Personal Data that the company processes in connection with the services it provides to clients and individuals' use of the Marsh Ireland websites.
+Marsh Ireland's services consist primarily of risk consulting and insurance broking, which enable the consideration of, access to, administration of, and making of claims on, insurance.

 To arrange insurance cover and handle insurance claims, Marsh Ireland and other participants in the insurance industry are required to use and share Personal Data.

 During the insurance lifecycle Marsh Ireland will receive Personal Data relating to potential or actual policyholders, beneficiaries under a policy, their family members, claimants and other parties involved in a claim.
 Therefore references to "individuals" in this notice include any living person from the preceding list, whose Personal Data Marsh Ireland receives in connection with the services it provides under its engagements with its clients.
 This notice sets out Marsh Ireland's uses of this Personal Data and the disclosures it makes to other insurance market participants and other third parties.